petry26/powerball/README.md

 - You are free to add packages, tools or improvements to your project as you see fit.
 - We expect you to write the kind of feature you would put into production, including tests and documentation as you see fit.

-## Download

-To checkout the source, you should clone it from GitHub!
-Don't fork it or other people will be able to see your solution.
-Instead clone it and then push it to your own private GitHub repo.

 ## Installation

 This app requires: